ibm-cloud-docs/dns/register-domains.md

 {: #register-a-new-domain}
 {: help}
 {: support}

+Effective 30 June 2023, IBM Cloud will no longer support the Domain Name Registration service, which is offered in partnership with Tucows Inc. For more information, see [Domain Name Registration domain transfer](/docs/dns?topic=dns-domain-name-registration-domain-transfer).
+{: deprecated}

 Follow these steps to register a new domain, either one at a time, or multiple domains at one time.
 {: shortdesc}